-Montgomery County's diverse agricultural industry is home to 558 farms, employs more than 10,000 people, and contributes $281 million to the County’s economy.
-Read more below, or take a look at Montgomery County’s Ag Fact Sheet, which summarizes data obtained from the USDA 2017 Ag Census.
+Montgomery County's diverse agricultural industry is home to 583 farms and employs more than 10,000 people.
+The market value of products sold in the County is $70,914,000.
+Read more below, or take a look at Montgomery County’s Ag Fact Sheet, which summarizes data obtained from the USDA 2022 Ag Census.

 Click HERE to see historical USDA Farm data for Montgomery County from 1949 - 2007